Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Introduction

 It is generally expected that the continuum limit of TGFTs manifests itself in a phase of coarse-grained collective behavior~\cite{Oriti:2013jga,Gielen:2013kla,Oriti:2015rwa,Marchetti:2022nrf}.
-Exploring the phase diagram of TGFTs is a crucial step for the extraction of effective continuum gravitational physics from the dynamics of discrete microscopic building blocks.
-Although extremely challenging, substantial progress in this direction has been accomplished by adapting powerful tools from local statistical and quantum field theories to the combinatorially non-local properties of TGFTs, see for instance~\cite{Pithis:2018eaq,Marchetti:2020xvf,Benedetti:2015et,BenGeloun:2015ej,Benedetti:2016db,BenGeloun:2016kw,Carrozza:2016vsq,Pithis:2020sxm,Pithis:2020kio,Geloun:2023ray}.
-A primary example of these techniques is the functional renormalization group (FRG) methodology~\cite{Berges:2000ew,Delamotte:2007pf,Kopietz:2010zz,Dupuis:2020fhh}, which provides a systematic way to accurately compute the partition function of the theory and thus to describe its phase diagram in detail.
-However, this comes at the cost of computational complexity, which is dramatically increased by the aforementioned non-local properties of TGFTs.
-For this reason, approximate methods to compute the partition function of the theory, such as Landau-Ginzburg mean-field theory~\cite{Zinn-Justin:2002ecy,Zinn-Justin:2007uvz,Kopietz:2010zz} have recently also been considered in TGFT~\cite{Pithis:2018eaq,Marchetti:2022igl,Marchetti:2022nrf}.
-In particular, in~\cite{Marchetti:2022igl,Marchetti:2022nrf} this mean-field analysis has been applied to quantum geometric models with Lorentzian signature minimally coupled to free and massless scalar matter degrees of freedom~\cite{Marchetti:2022igl,Marchetti:2022nrf} (which is of direct relevance for this article), finding a remarkable robustness of the mean-field approximation.
+Although extremely challenging, substantial progress in exploring the phase diagram of TGFTs has been accomplished by adapting powerful tools from local statistical and quantum field theories, see for instance~\cite{Pithis:2018eaq,Marchetti:2020xvf,Benedetti:2015et,BenGeloun:2015ej,Benedetti:2016db,BenGeloun:2016kw,Carrozza:2016vsq,Pithis:2020sxm,Pithis:2020kio,Geloun:2023ray}.
+Primary examples of these techniques are the functional renormalization group (FRG) methodology~\cite{Berges:2000ew,Delamotte:2007pf,Kopietz:2010zz,Dupuis:2020fhh} and Landau-Ginzburg mean-field theory~\cite{Zinn-Justin:2002ecy,Zinn-Justin:2007uvz,Kopietz:2010zz}.
+Of particular relevance for this article, the Landau-Ginzburg method has been applied recently to quantum geometric TGFT models with Lorentzian signature, finding a remarkable robustness of the mean-field approximation~\cite{Marchetti:2022igl,Marchetti:2022nrf}.